haskellfoundation/HaskellSchool/en/lessons/basics/pattern-matching.md

 ```

 Here we have built the patterns into the function definition, without using a
-case statement
+case statement.

 The function works the same way: any input value is inspected and matched
-with the patterns provided for the function definition
+with the patterns provided for the function definition.

 In truth, the case statement is redundant in the first example, and as
-Haskell programmers we like to keep our code as concise as is reasonable
+Haskell programmers we like to keep our code as concise as is reasonable.

 This can feel awkward at first, since in imperative languages there is usually
-only a single declaration of a function
+only a single declaration of a function.
-- In Haskell, pattern matching syntax is common
+- In Haskell, pattern matching syntax is common.
 - Always keep in mind that Haskell functions are definitions, and with pattern
-  matching we are providing different definitions for different inputs
+  matching we are providing different definitions for different inputs.

 ## Pattern Matching Syntax